ferrannp/react-native-sync-adapter/README.md

 ## Caveats
 No iOS support:

-* To run tasks on the background using JavaScript, this library uses [Headles JS](https://facebook.github.io/react-native/docs/headless-js-android.html) which is only currently supported on Android.
-You can vote for the related issue [here](https://productpains.com/post/react-native/headless-js-for-ios).
+* To run tasks on the background using JavaScript, this library uses [Headles JS](https://facebook.github.io/react-native/docs/headless-js-android.html) which is currently supported only on Android.
+You can vote for the related issue [here](https://productpains.com/post/react-native/headless-js-for-ios)

 App in the foreground:
 * Syncs will only trigger if the app is **not** in the foreground.
-Check out the blog post mentioned above to read more about this and how to mitigate it.
+Check out the blog post mentioned above to read more about this and how to mitigate it

 ## Getting started